 To learn more about the history of the school, visit the archives on the top floor of the library:

-In 2014, we were given the opportunity to digially preserve some of our archival materials by collaborating with the North Carolina Digital Heritage Center.
+In 2014, the Library was given the opportunity to digitally preserve some of our archival materials by collaborating with the North Carolina Digital Heritage Center.

 Items included: yearbooks, class and graduation photographs, graduation programs, pictures of the building (like the ones seen here), sports teams, and more!

 For optimal viewing on this website, increase the zoom (under "Automatic Zoom") to 50%.